-The Graduate Record Examination (GRE) is an examination which is a pre-requisite for admissions into a majority of graduate programs at US universities.
+The Graduate Record Examination (GRE) is an examination that is a pre-requisite for admissions into a majority of graduate programs at US universities.
 In this article, we discuss ways that will help you ace this competitive test:

 - The GRE typically tests your Mathematical, Verbal and Writing skills.
-The idea of the test revolves around “Concept, Application and Strategy”.
-Nothing more than knowledge of 10th grade mathematics is required for solving problems on the test.
+The idea of the test revolves around “Concept, Application, and Strategy”.
+Nothing more than knowledge of 10th-grade mathematics is required for solving problems on the test.
 However, the way in which the concepts are applied makes the test challenging.
 The manner in which you apply the concepts decides the time-frame in which you will be able to solve a given problem.
 The correct strategy; if used can help you arrive at the correct answer in less than a minute.
 On the other hand, an incorrect strategy can waste a lot of time.

 - You cannot study overnight and perform well on this test.
-Performing well on the test requires weeks of careful planning, dedication and hard work.
+Performing well on the test requires weeks of careful planning, dedication, and hard work.
 A question is almost never repeated on the test.
-An ideal preparation program should start with strengthening of basic concepts in Mathematics and English.
+An ideal preparation program should start with the strengthening of basic concepts in Mathematics and English.
 Once you are comfortable with the concepts, you should move on to solving topic-wise questions to figure out areas in which you are weak.

 - Building vocabulary is a slow process and you need to start doing it at the outset of the program.
 Here too, rote learning is useless.
 It is quite difficult to remember words like they appear in a dictionary.
 It is rather easier if you learn the usage (application) of these words.
 Try learning a couple of words every day and try forming sentences on your own by using these words.
 This will ensure you know not only the meaning of the word, but also how to use the word in a sentence.
 An enhanced vocabulary would enable you to express your ideas in a more clear and concise manner.